AnyCrawl

 timezonestringNo"UTC"Timezone for execution (e.g., "Asia/Shanghai")

-task_typestringYes-Task type: "scrape", "crawl", or "search"
+task_typestringYes-Task type: "scrape", "crawl", "search", or "template"

 task_payloadobjectYes-Task configuration (see below)